QuantumQuadrate/qn_artiq_routines/README.md

           delay(50*ms)
           self.dds_FORT.sw.off()

-  2. build
+  2. build:
   The variables and devices that your BaseExperiment includes are determined by what is defined in BaseExperiment.py.
-In the BaseExperiment class, in __init__,
+In the BaseExperiment class, in build,
     a. the variables that get imported are added by name in the list self.experiment.variables.
 These names must exist as datasets created by ExperimentVariables.
     b. devices that you do not want to use with aliases are given by name in the list devices_no_alias.
     c. devices that you want to use by alias are given by name in the DeviceAliases call.
-  3. prepare
+  3. prepare:
   The prepare method takes care of any calculations or math that you want to do for every experiment.
 This includes things such as converting SI units to machine units (mu) and calculating amplitudes in volts for the urukul set method given a power in dBm.
-  4. initialize_hardware takes care of the remaining setup of hardware, i.e. things that happen on the kernel.
+  4. initialize_hardware: takes care of the remaining setup of hardware, i.e. things that happen on the kernel.
 Urukul default settings are defined in a dictionary in DeviceAliases, and are grabbed the base experiment when the initialize_hardware method is run.
 Any other devices that need initialization such as Samplers or Zotinos, or setting TTL channels as input or output, must happen here.